RelaxFlow: Text-Driven Amodal 3D Generation: RelaxFlow Framework

 Prior works~\cite{huang_dreamtime_2023, choi2022perception,zhu2024InstructHumans} show that early steps determine the global semantic mode under ambiguity, so prior guidance is most useful there; later steps are where the model refines geometry and texture details, where we prefer to rely on the observation branch to avoid overpainting and to preserve evidence-consistent high frequencies.
 As a result, the prior steers {where needed} (coarse, ambiguous completion) and yields to the observation for {what must be preserved} (visible structure and fine details).
 We then discretize the time-dependent gate $\alpha_t$ as $\alpha_k$ and apply Euler updates:

 where $\alpha_k = g(k,K)$ is discretized and clamped to $[0,1]$, and we use a simple {linear cutoff} schedule:

-where $\rho$ is the cutoff threshold. {Intuitively}, this schedule allows the prior $c_{\rm prior}$ to steer the global semantic mode early, then yields to the \obsbranch with only observation evidence $c_{\rm obs}$ to refine fine-grained details.
+where $\rho$ is the cutoff threshold. {Intuitively}, this schedule allows the prior $c_{\rm prior}$ to steer the global semantic mode early, then yield to the \obsbranch with only observation evidence $c_{\rm obs}$ to refine fine-grained details.

 In the SLAT stage, injecting the \sembranch uniformly risks overpainting regions that are directly supported by the observation.
 We therefore estimate per-voxel visibility from the observation camera and use it to spatially separate the conditions: observed surfaces are preserved while the prior steers only genuinely occluded regions.
 Given the object pose from the backbone, we project voxel centers to the image, build a z-buffer depth map $D'$, and compute an occlusion margin $\Delta_i = z_i - D'(u_i,v_i)$ for each voxel $i$ projected to pixel $(u_i,v_i)$ with depth $z_i$.
 This margin is converted into a soft visibility weight $m_i \in (0,1]$ via a Gaussian falloff (details in Appendix~\ref{app:vis-mask}).
 We apply the visibility mask to the \emph{velocity interpolation} in SLAT: